WHAT IS COVID-19 & WHERE WE ARE !

 Speakers used a megaphone so those far from the crowd could still hear stories and participate in chants.
 As we marched to the Museum of Art for the second scheduled gathering of the day, most people staggered their pace to avoid close contact.
 The sprawling lawns, wide sidewalk, and car-free parkway in front of the museum offered ample space to practice guidelines.

 “Fortunately, many protesters appear to be wearing masks and attempting to be physically distanced, although risk probably increases any time protesters are congregating in large crowds.”
-Angela Rasmussen, PhD, a virologist at Columbia Mailman School of Public Health, tells Health
+Angela Rasmussen, PhD, a virologist at Columbia Mailman School of Public Health, tells Health.

 (After the protest in the park, I reached out to Rasmussen to find out if she's been seeing protesters adhere to pandemic guidelines.)
 “COVID-19 is a concern at any mass gatherings, including protests, because it can be spread by pre symptomatic or asymptomatic patients,” she notes.